AkashWudali12/EasyFlyTracker_TJHSST_Neurolab/README.md

-# EasyFlyTracker_TJHSST_Neurolab
-EasyFlyTracker package adapted for the TJHSST Neuroscience Research Lab
+# EasyFlyTracker Python Package adapted for the TJHSST Neuroscience Research Lab